agda/agda-stdlib/paper/paper.md

 # Summary

-Agda [@agda2024manual] is a dependently-typed functional language that serves both as a traditional programming language and as an interactive theorem prover (ITP).
+Agda [@agda2024manual] is a dependently-typed functional language that serves as both a programming language and an interactive theorem prover (ITP).
-In other words, its type system is expressive enough to formulate complex formal requirements on programs as types, and its compiler allows users to interactively build terms and check that they satisfy these requirements.
+More precisely, one can formulate requirements on programs as types, and building programs satisfying these requirements is performed in a fundamentally interactive manner.
-Through the Curry-Howard lens [@DBLP:journals/cacm/Wadler15], these types and terms can be seen respectively as theorem statements and proofs.
+The Curry-Howard lens [@DBLP:journals/cacm/Wadler15], types and terms can be seen as theorems and their proofs.

-This paper presents the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which provides definitions intended to be helpful for users to develop Agda programs and proofs.
+We present the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which provides definitions intended to be generally helpful in developments of programs and proofs.
-Unlike the standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a range of basic discrete mathematics useful for proving the correctness of programs.
+Unlike standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a range of basic discrete mathematics useful for proving the correctness of programs.

 # Statement of need

-Most programming languages include a "standard" library offering a basic set of algorithms, data structures, and operating system procedures.
-However, there are two reasons why a standard library is particularly significant for Agda compared to traditional programming languages.
+There are two reasons why a standard library for Agda is different than for traditional languages.

-First, like other theorem provers, the Agda language provides only a small set of primitives from which programs can be constructed.
-As a result, many concepts traditionally considered part of a language must be defined within the program itself.
+First, Agda's language is small but sufficient to define many concepts usually considered part of a language (such as the notion of an integer).
-This approach reduces compiler complexity and enhances its reliability, and also demonstrates the strength of the core Agda language as it can push these concepts out to the library.
-For example, in a fresh Agda environment, there is no predefined notion of an integer, let alone more complex data structures such as vectors or maps.
-This lack of basic data types increases the need for a standard library when compared to more mainstream languages.
+This reduces compiler complexity.
+But it increases the need for a standard library.

-Second, Agda users often seek to prove that programs constructed using data types in the standard library are "correct."
-Constructing the proof that a function obeys a specification (e.g. that a sorting function outputs a permutation of the original list in non-decreasing order) often requires more effort, both in terms of lines of code and in developer time, than writing the original operation.
-By providing proofs of correctness for operations it defines, the standard library saves users significant time during proof development.
+Second, as correctness is an important goal of most Agda users, it is important that functions provided by `agda-stdlib` come with correctness guarantees.
+Such proofs often require significant effort which should not be downloaded to users.

 # Impact

 A wide range of projects make use of `agda-stdlib`.
-In the list below we present a selection of such projects:
+Here is a selection:

 - Programming Language Foundations in Agda [@plfa22.08]